marcglasberg/kissforreact.org/react/miscellaneous/log-and-metrics.md

 - `dispatchCount` is the sequential number of the dispatch.

-The state-observer is a good place to add an interface to the Redux DevTools.
-It's also a good place to logs actions and state, and collect metrics.
+The state-observer is a good place to log actions and state, and collect metrics.
 For example:

 ```ts
 function stateObserver(action, prevState, newState, error, dispatchCount) {